scottyschup/ruby-curriculum/projects/w1d5-knights-travails.md

 kpf.find_path([3, 3]) # => [[0, 0], [2, 1], [3, 3]]
 ```

-To help us find paths, we want to build a *move tree*.
+To help us find paths, we want to build a **move tree**.
 The values in
 the tree will be positions.
 A parent is connected to a child if you
 can move from the parent position to the child position.
 The root of
 the tree should be the knight's starting position.
+You will want to
+build on your `TreeNode` work.

 Write a method `KnightPathFinder#build_move_tree` to build the move
 tree and store it in an instance variable.
 Call this method in